Chatie/tsconfig/README.md

 ## USAGE

-extends from `@chatie/tsconfig` from your tsconfig.json, to have the chatie version of the TypeScript Configuration.
+Extends from `@chatie/tsconfig` from your tsconfig.json, to have the chatie version of the TypeScript Configuration.

 It aim the following goals: